 NAMT covers the following costs for each presentation: performance venue, all technical equipment, writer honorarium, actor fees, director fee, musical director fee, band fees, stage manager fee, rehearsal space/supplies, script copying and the program insert for the Festival presentation.
-NAMT is not able to pay for travel or housing for any artists involved in the presentation, orchestrations, or for the demos that the writers will need to hand out during the Festival to interested parties.
+NAMT is not able to pay for travel or housing for any artists involved in the presentation, nor is it able to pay for orchestrations.

 What are the limitations put on the presentation beyond the 45-minute time limit?

 The maximum number of cast members in our presentations is 10 actors (this includes stage directions).
-Each show will be permitted 3 band members per show, essentially a piano +2 instruments.
+Each show will be permitted 3 band members per show, essentially a piano and two instruments.

 Should my musical be selected, am I required to provide the cast?